Interview Smart Contract Engineers: Evaluate Real Solidity Skill

 Goal: Ensure they can work in async, high-risk Web3 teams.

-Most smart contract teams are globally distributed, lightly managed, and constantly working near production boundaries.
+Most smart contract teams are globally distributed, lightly managed, and constantly working near production boundaries, which is why “ownership signals” matter when you build a web3 engineering team.

 Ownership matters as much as technical skill.